 However, this does not necessarily mean three years after the negligent act occurred.
 It may be several months or years after this before a person recognises that something is wrong with them.

 In these circumstances, date of knowledge ensures that someone can still make a claim.
 Here, the three-year time limit begins when a claimant should have reasonably suspected that something was wrong, rather than when the act of negligence happened.

 Furthermore, every medical negligence claim is at the discretion of the Court, meaning it is possible for a claim to proceed even if the time limit has expired.
-Get in touch with our medical negligence experts and we will advise you on whether or not you have a viable claim.
+Get in touch with our medical negligence experts for a free initial consultation and we will advise you on whether or not you have a viable claim.

 The compensation a claimant receives from a successful delayed treatment claim largely depends on how the delay impacted their prognosis and treatment options, and the long-term consequences of this.